icpc/ccs-specs/JSON_Format.md

 - Nullable types (type **`<type> ?`** in the specification) are either a value of a type defined above, or `null`.

-## Extensibility

-This specification is meant to cover the basic data of contests, with the idea that server/client implementations can extend this with more endpoints, properties, and/or capabilities.
-The following requirements are meant to ease extensibility:

-- Clients should accept additional (unknown) event types in notifications.
-- Clients should accept additional (unknown) properties in endpoints.
-- Clients should accept additional (unknown) capabilities.
-- Servers should not expect clients to recognize more than the basic, required specification.
-- In this specification and extensions, a property with value `null` may be left out by the server (i.e. not be present).
-A client must treat a property with value `null` equivalently as that property not being present.

 ## Object definitions

 This section defines the contest data model — the JSON objects used throughout